tomgco/bosco/README.md

 At TES we have a github project that is a 'default' Bosco workspace that contains local commands and configuration that teams use as their workspace.

+## Npm Commands

+You can create bosco commands as npm packages and install it via npm (local or global).
+These commands must be named bosco-command-*command* such as bosco-command-ports.
+Bosco will try to find such commands as long as they match the naming pattern.
+This was inspired by [Yeoman generators](http://yeoman.io/authoring/)

 ### Options and Args in new commands

 There are two ways of passing input through to a command: options and args.